JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 However, this approach has some drawbacks:
-- The stdlib versions are tied to the Julia version, requiring users to wait for the next Julia release to receive bug fixes.
+- The stdlib versions are tied to the Julia version, requiring users to wait for the next Julia release to receive bug fixes for them.
-- Loading stdlibs in the sysimage incurs a cost for users who don't utilize them, as they are loaded every time Julia starts.
+- Prebaking stdlibs into the sysimage incurs a cost for users who don't utilize them, as they are loaded every time Julia starts.
 - Developing stdlibs that are in the sysimage can be annoying.

 In 1.9 we are experimenting with a new concept of "upgradable stdlibs" that come shipped with Julia but can also be upgraded like normal packages.
 To start with, this is done with the small and relatively sparsely used stdlib DelimitedFiles.